Close Alert Banner

 The Blue Water Bridge officially opened to pedestrians on October 8, 1938 (and traffic 2 days later).
 Ontario Premier M.F.
 Hepburn and Michigan Governor Frank Murphy met at the international boundary for a ribbon-cutting ceremony.
 Festivities included a marathon, a parade, a sailboat race, music, and a fireworks display.

-Standing at the base of the bridge, it is easy to overlook the differences between the aesthetically similar spans.
+It is easy to overlook the differences between the aesthetically similar spans.
 The original cantilever truss-style span was built of steel.
 The second span was built in half-through arch-style of steel and reinforced concrete.
 The north, westbound span is the original bridge.
 The south, eastbound span is its twin.
 The original span is notable for its complex truss pattern and decorative concrete piers.
 The second span has a simpler look and is slightly wider and higher.

 At the start of 2020, about 14,000 vehicles crossed the Blue Water Bridge each day, including 6,000 trucks.
 The bridge is owned, operated, and managed by the Federal Bridge Corporation, along with several other border bridges.
 According to historian Edward Phelps, "In the Blue Water Bridge one sees a tangible example of the ongoing spirit of cooperation and friendship that has graced Sarnia and Port Huron throughout the course of their long history together."